Dr. Georgianne Moore

 Ecohydrology

-REU Program Lead, Associate Professor, Department of Ecosystem Science and Management
+\Professor, Department of Ecosystem Science and Management

 REU research topic: the role of vegetation in the water cycle and how global change affects water resources; evapotranspiration patterns and processes at leaf-to-stand-to-watershed scales.